Skip to main content

 ansible-playbook -l localhost -i inventory core_platform/playbook.yml

 This example assumes you execute the ansible-playbook command in the root directly of the CIVITAS/CORE platform repository.
 The path to the inventory has to be referenced relative to this path.
+We recommend not having your inventory file on the same folder level as the repository itself to avoid pushing it to git.

 Example, with the inventory file on the same folder level as the repository itself: